DonMMK/Car-Park-Management-System-and-Simulator/README.md

 - Within the Simulator.c, there is a public variable *CAR_LIMIT* which can be set to allow a certain number of cars into the carpark.
 The final define is *RANDOM_CHANCE* and will establish the probablity of the plate appearing from the list of allowed plates.
 ---
 ### Carpark Initiation:
 - Within the SharedMemory.c, there are definitions for *ENTRANCES*, *EXITS* and *LEVELS* to allow a flexible carpark design.
-Additionally, in *CarQueue.c* there is a definition for the capacity of each of these levels.
+Additionally, in *CarQueue.c* there is a definition for the capacity of each of these levels
 ---
 ## Notes about the Project
 - This project is open source and will allow anyone to be able to open and contribute to it.